-Dr. Kirsch discovered that physics controls chemical reactions in the body.
-This insight pushed his thinking beyond traditional Western medicine, which controls disease using a chemical/mechanical paradigm.
+His first area of study?
+The neuroendocrine mechanisms of acupuncture and electroacupuncture, along with his colleague Edmund Chen, MD.
+During this period, Dr. Kirsch had another important insight: physics controls chemical reactions in the body.
+This led to his expansion of thinking beyond traditional Western medicine, which controls disease using a chemical/mechanical paradigm.
 Dr. Kirsch’s approach bypasses chemistry, holding that most bodily functions can be normalized electrically.

 How Alpha-Stim Works

 - Amplifies some neurological system activity and deactivates others in a fine-tuning process called neuromodulation

 - Neuromodulation either results from, or occurs with, alpha states in the brain that are measurable on an EEG

 The Alpha-Stim pain relief and depression treatment device can produce beneficial effects after a single treatment.
 Evidence for this abounds in fMRI, LORETA, and EEG mechanistic studies and clinical double-blind, randomly-controlled medical, psychological, and dentistry studies.1-11

 The exact mechanism by which Alpha-Stim produces effects is not fully known.
 However, based on previous and ongoing studies, it appears that the Alpha-Stim microcurrent waveform activates particular groups of nerve cells that are located at the brainstem.
 These groups of nerve cells produce the chemicals serotonin and acetylcholine which can affect the chemical activity of nerve cells that are both nearby and at more distant sites in the nervous system.
 In fact, these cells are situated to control the activity of nerve pathways that run up into the brain and down into the spinal cord.